Best Bank Accounts – High interest rates, low fees and security

 For most people, managing money involves deposit accounts through banks or credit unions.
-Interest-bearing accounts like savings accounts, money market accounts and certificates of deposit (CDs) are designed for longer-term savings, while checking accounts help you manage everyday banking transactions.
-Individual retirement accounts (IRAs) are tax-advantaged retirement savings accounts.
-Storing money in accounts like these is an important part of personal or business finance management.
+Interest-bearing accounts like savings accounts, money market accounts and certificates of deposit (CDs) are designed for short-term savings, while checking accounts help you manage everyday banking transactions.
+Savings accounts, money market accounts and CDs can reside inside of an Individual Retirement Accounts (IRA) where interest earnings can receive favorable tax treatment to help grow retirement savings.